vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/019/08_prashaMsamAno_atithirna.md

 title = "08"

 +++
-The standard tr./interpr. assign védyaḥ to √vid ‘know’: Geldner ‘denkwürdig’, Renou ‘reconnaissable’ (also Gr).
+The standard tr./interpr. assign védyaḥ to √vid ‘know’: Geldner ‘denkwürdig’, Renou ‘reconnaissable’ (also Grassmann).
 But a connection to √vid ‘acquire’ makes more sense to me.